GabrielNakamura/FishPhyloMaker/README.md

 res_phylo$Insertions_data
 ```

-For more details and updates in package functioning see [FishPhyloMaker web page](https://gabrielnakamura.github.io/FishPhyloMaker/)
+For more details and updates in package functioning see and specific articles showing
+    how to use `{FishPhyloMaker}` package see [FishPhyloMaker web page](https://gabrielnakamura.github.io/FishPhyloMaker/)